-iOS 27 introduces Apple Intelligence-powered on-device generated subtitles that automatically transcribe or translate audio/subtitles during playback, plus a new subtitle style preview API that lets users change caption styling live while watching video.
+iOS 27 introduces on-device AI-generated subtitles that automatically transcribe or translate audio/subtitles during video playback, plus a new subtitle style preview API that lets users audition caption styles without leaving the player.

 import SwiftUI